-NAWCJ also collaborates with other workers’ compensation organizations, such as SAWCA (Southern Association of Workers’ Compensation Association) and the IAIABC (International Association of Industrial Accident Boards and Commissions) to present joint judicial programs throughout the year.
+NAWCJ also collaborates with other workers’ compensation organizations, such as SAWCA (Southern Association of Workers’ Compensation Administrators) and the IAIABC (International Association of Industrial Accident Boards and Commissions) to present joint judicial programs throughout the year.

 Please consider becoming a member of NAWCJ.
 The greatest strength of our organization is its diversity – judges and administrators from around the country.
-A membership application can be found on this website or feel free to contact me.
+A membership application can be found on this website, or feel free to contact me.